codingforeveryone/READMEs/synchronous-and-asynchronous.md

 	}
 ```

-You might sometimes see he whole function `request_data` referred to as asynchronous.
+You might sometimes see the whole function `request_data` referred to as asynchronous.
 That's a bit misleading because in fact that function is executed synchronously within the call stack.
 It is the `callback_function` that is asynchronous.
 This will be executed only after the response event.

 ## Event queue and event loop